gardenbed/emerge/docs/index.md

     It is written in Go and generates parsers in Go.
   - [ANTLR](https://www.antlr.org) generates a parser that can build and walk parse trees from a grammar.
     It is used for reading, processing, executing, or translating structured text or binary files.
-  - [Participle](https://github.com/alecthomas/participle) is simple Go library for building parsers from grammars.
-    A grammar is an annotated Go structure used for defining both the grammar and the abstract syntax tree.
   - [PEG](https://github.com/pointlander/peg) is an implementation of the [Packrat](https://en.wikipedia.org/wiki/Packrat_parser)
     parser generator originally implemented as [peg/leg](https://www.piumarta.com/software/peg/).
     A Packrat parser is a *top-down* *recursive-descent parser* capable of *backtracking*